 The company I was with was in the direct mail industry, and I helped bring the company into franchising.
-So I learned about franchising via baptism by fire, so to speak, and stayed in that franchising leadership for four more years before I was ready to do my own thing.
-I then founded a digital agency with a business partner in 2009.
+I learned about franchising via baptism by fire, so to speak.
+I stayed in that franchising leadership for four more years before I was ready to do my own thing.
+Then I founded a digital agency with a business partner in 2009.

 What attracted you to the idea of being a Registered Franchise Consultant?

-I really enjoy being able to help people move from being an employee to an employer.
-I enjoy helping people in general and helping people realize their potential.
-When that means going into their own business, it can be scary and they need to have somebody who kind of walks with them through the process.
+I really enjoy helping people move from being an employee to an employer.
+I enjoy helping people realize their potential.
+When that means going into their own business, it can be scary, and they need somebody who kind of walks with them.
 Being able to help people and be a sounding board for them as they go through the process is also pretty meaningful.

 How did BAI support you in helping you establish your business?

 The support from BAI is tremendous.
-There’s training, there is obviously ongoing support, and there are roundtables, Zoom calls, and phone calls.
-They’re really very responsive, too.
-I’m on the East Coast and they’re on the West Coast and yet I’ve never had a problem getting ahold of anybody.
-I don’t know when they sleep because they always answer my emails, calls, or texts.
-They are very, very responsive.
+There’s training, there is obviously ongoing support, and there are round tables, Zoom calls, and phone calls.
+They’re really responsive, too.
+I’m on the East Coast and they’re on the West Coast, yet I’ve never had a problem getting ahold of anybody.
+I don’t know when they sleep, because they always answer my emails, calls, or texts.
+They are very responsive.

-I have the flexibility to work when I want, where I want and how I want, so if I want to take some time off to do things that I want to do, I can do that.
+I have the flexibility to work when I want, where I want and how I want, so if I want to take some time off to do things I want to do, I can do that.
 If I want to work a flurry, I can work a flurry.
-I can really set my goals and stay focused to reach them.
-But the beauty of this business to me is that nobody’s standing over my shoulder saying, “Hey, you have to do this.”
+I can set my goals and stay focused to reach them.
+But the beauty of this business to me is nobody’s standing over my shoulder, saying, “Hey, you have to do this.”

-For those thinking about becoming a Registered Franchise Consultant, why is now a good time to become a franchise consultant?
-And specifically, why is it a good time to join BAI?
+Why is now a good time to become a franchise consultant?
+And why is it a good time to join BAI?

 It’s a good time to become a Registered Franchise Consultant because we’re seeing some really exciting new brands come out.
-I’m excited about those because they are owned by good organizations who have good infrastructure behind them, but they also have a lot of territory available.
+I’m excited about those because they are owned by good organizations with good infrastructure behind them.
+They also have a lot of territory available.

 Ready for a meaningful career?

-To learn more about becoming a Registered Franchise Consultant with BAI, simply fill out an inquiry form on this website to start a conversation.
+To learn more about becoming a Registered Franchise Consultant with BAI, simply fill out an inquiry form to start a conversation.
 We can’t wait to learn more about you!